TKrysiaki/lab-soc-linux/33-soc-sqli-exfiltration-enumeration-detection-response/report.md

 Detection → Investigation → Response

 SQL Injection attack was successfully detected and investigated using Wazuh and Apache logs.
-The attacker achieved data extraction and enumeration, confirming impact.
+The attacker achieved data exposure and database enumeration, confirming impact.
-Containment was applied via firewall rules, and effectiveness validated through connection blocking.
+Containment was applied via firewall rules and validated through connection blocking, stopping further activity.